Leaders dial up doomsday warning to kick-start climate talks

 "This is immoral and it is unjust," Mottley said.
 "Are we so blinded and hardened that we can no longer appreciate the cries of humanity?"

-In his own call to action, Johnson pointed out that the more than 130 world leaders who gathered had an average age of over 60, while the generations most harmed by climate change aren't yet born.

-The gloomy note he struck got only darker when Guterres followed him.

-“We are digging our own graves,” Guterres said.
+“We are digging our own graves,” said the U.N. secretary-general.
 “Our planet is changing before our eyes — from the ocean depths to mountaintops, from melting glaciers to relentless extreme weather events.”

-Britain's Prince Charles told the world leaders they need to “save our precious planet” and that “the eyes and hopes of the world are upon you.”

-After Johnson, Guterres, Charles and an impassioned 95-year-old Sir David Attenborough, scores of other leaders will traipse to the podium Monday and Tuesday to talk about what their country is going to do about the threat of global warming.

 The idea is that they will do the big political give-and-take, setting out broad outlines of agreement, and then have other government officials hammer out the nagging but crucial details.
 That's what worked to make the historic 2015 Paris climate deal a success, former U.N.
 Climate Secretary Christiana Figueres told The Associated Press.